Last Updated: 22 October, 2024

 Sports betting & gambling legislation in MI

-Michigan is pretty free and easy when it comes to what customers can bet on in the state, which is why wagers on in-state colleges are allowed.
-However, it is vital to remember that in order to place a legal wager on one of those colleges or any game in general, a bettor must be at least 21 years old.
+Michigan is pretty free and easy regarding what customers can bet on in the state, which is why wagers on in-state colleges are allowed.
+However, it is vital to remember that to place a legal wager on one of those colleges or any game in general, a bettor must be at least 21 years old.

-While bettors do not need to be Michigan residents to place a legal wager in the state, they do need to be within state lines to do so, as mobile sportsbooks in MI utilize geolocation services.
+While bettors do not need to be Michigan residents to place a legal wager in the state, they do need to be within state lines, as mobile sportsbooks in MI utilize geolocation services.
 The Michigan Gaming Control Board enforces this rule, along with the age limit.

-Not only do bettors have a nice selection of betting apps to choose from, but they do not have to pay a large tax for sports betting.
+Not only do bettors have an excellent selection of betting apps to choose from, but they do not have to pay a hefty tax for sports betting.
 All winnings in Michigan are subject to a tax rate of just 4.25%.

 With online casinos, the lottery, and online poker also available in MI, the state has little else to discuss regarding gambling legislation moving forward.